laurencelundblade/QCBOR/doc/Building.md

 ### Building with CMake

-A modern cmake configuration is provided in CMakeLists.txt that can build, test and install QCBOR.
-The installation includes cmake package files for easy installation, use of the QCBOR library by cmake-based and non-cmake-based dependents and integration into a larger cmake-based project.
+A modern CMake configuration is provided in CMakeLists.txt that can build, test, and install QCBOR.
+The installation includes CMake package files for easy installation, use of the QCBOR library by CMake-based and non-CMake-based dependents, and integration into a larger CMake-based project.

 Generally, no configuration is needed, but there are a few build
 options: